 The New York State Assembly has passed a bill that will outlaw sales of flavored vaping products (except tobacco), and prohibit online sales of all vaping products.
-The bill was part of the larger budget bill that keeps the state running, and Gov. Andrew Cuomo is expected to sign it into law immediately.
+The bill was part of the larger budget bill that keeps the state running, and Governor Andrew Cuomo is expected to sign the vape ban into law immediately.

 The state did not ban menthol cigarettes or flavored cigars—just vapor products.